Skip to main content

 • Via signature — sign a CancelNonce(address trader, bytes32 nonce) message and anyone can submit it

-• Via API — use the cancel endpoint (recommended for most integrators)
+• Via API — use the API reference for the cancel order endpoints (recommended for most integrators)

 Token mechanics

-Outcome tokens are backed 1:1 by TUSD collateral through a complete sets mechanism.
+Outcome tokens are backed 1:1 by USDC collateral through a complete sets mechanism.

 OperationInputOutputWhen